Kalen Ballage: Miami Dolphins

 Ballage was selected by the Miami Dolphins in the fourth round with the 131st overall pick of the 2018 NFL draft, using the fourth round pick previously acquired from the Philadelphia Eagles in a trade that sent Jay Ajayi to Philadelphia.
 In Week 4, against the New England Patriots, he made his NFL debut and recorded a three-yard rush in the 38–7 loss.
 In Week 15, against the Minnesota Vikings, he saw an expanded role with 12 carries for 123 yards and a touchdown.
 Overall, he finished his rookie season with 191 rushing yards and a touchdown.

 Ballage entered the 2019 season as the No. 2 running back behind Kenyan Drake.
 He was placed on injured reserve on December 3, 2019, with a leg injury.
-He finished the season with 135 rushing yards and three touchdowns along with 14 catches for 63 yards through 12 games and six starts.
+He finished the season with 135 rushing yards and three touchdowns along with 14 catches for 63 yards across 12 appearances (including six starts).

-On August 27, 2020, the Dolphins attempted to trade Ballage to the New York Jets for a 2021 conditional seventh-round draft pick, but the trade was voided three days later after he failed a physical with the Jets.
-He was waived with an injury settlement on September 5, 2020.
+On August 27, 2020, the Dolphins attempted to trade Ballage to the New York Jets in exchange for a 2021 conditional seventh-round draft pick, but the trade was voided three days later after he failed a physical with the Jets.
+He was waived with an injury settlement on September 5.

 New York Jets

 On September 15, 2020, Ballage was signed by the New York Jets.
-He was waived on October 5.
+He was waived by the Jets on October 5.

 Los Angeles Chargers

 On October 9, 2020, Ballage was signed to the practice squad of the Los Angeles Chargers.
-He was elevated to the active roster on November 7 for the team's week 9 game against the Las Vegas Raiders, and reverted to the practice squad after the game.
-He was promoted to the active roster on November 14.
+He was elevated to the active roster on November 7 for the team's Week 9 game against the Las Vegas Raiders, and reverted to the practice squad after the game.
+Ballage was promoted to the active roster on November 14.
 In the 2020 season, he appeared in 11 games, of which he started two.
-He finished with 91 carries for 303 rushing yards and three rushing touchdowns to go along with 29 receptions for 166 receiving yards.
+Ballage finished with 91 carries for 303 rushing yards and three rushing touchdowns to go along with 29 receptions for 166 receiving yards.

 Pittsburgh Steelers

 Ballage signed a one-year contract with the Pittsburgh Steelers on March 30, 2021.
-He appeared in all 17 games in the 2021 season.
-He was used mainly in a special teams role.
+He appeared in all 17 games for Pittsburgh during the regular season, and was used mainly in a special teams role.

 On November 2, 2022, the Indianapolis Colts hosted Ballage for a workout.